Accent In Carpet Cleaning | Brentwood carpet cleaning near me

 How to Clean a Silk and Viscose Carpet

 Until now, we did not clean silk and viscose rugs, as these materials are very sensitive.
 We recommend that you have the stains cleaned by an expert.
+However, we specialize in methods to clean cotton sisal and silk rugs safely, ensuring their longevity and maintaining their natural beauty.

 If you want to remove surface dirt from your silk or viscose carpet by hand, you should avoid using a vacuum cleaner.
 Instead, use a manual brush with natural bristles.